MolotovCherry/Cargo-RamDrive/README.md

 If you do not desire to move your entire temp folder over to the ram drive, you may edit the script with either a hardcoded path, or to use a different env var

+\* Note: Arsenal Image Mounter is [made by the same author as imdisk], so it's pretty reputable

 ### PowerShell Commands
 - `Clean-RustDir`: Clean out the tmp rust project target dir (e.g. `R:\Temp\rust\MyProject-1234\*`)
 - `Clean-Rust`: Clean out the entire tmp rust folder (e.g. `R:\Temp\rust\*`)